 Merino wool

-Merino is ideal for both hot and cold weather running, as it is extremely breathable, moisture-wicking and quick drying.
-Its anti-bacterial properties make it naturally odour-resistant.
-It is often combined with synthetic fibres such as spandex to give it a more fitted shape.
-It is also incredibly lightweight and allows you to stay cool in hot temperatures.
+Merino is ideal for running in hot and cold weather.
+It is highly breathable, moisture-wicking, and quick-drying.
+Its antibacterial properties make it naturally odour-resistant.
+Merino is often combined with synthetic fibres such as spandex to give it a more fitted shape.
+It is also incredibly lightweight and lets you stay cool in hot temperatures.

 Nylon